rocktimsaikia/github-feed-cli/readme.md

 ## Related

-- [`read-packages`](https://github.com/RocktimSaikia/read-packages) - Read dependencies of a package.json file
-- [`package-outdated`](https://github.com/RocktimSaikia/package-outdated) - Returns the outdated packages of a package.json file
+- [`read-git-user`](https://github.com/rocktimsaikia/read-git-user) - Reads the Github username and email from `.gitconfig` wrench and returns it as a json object
 <br>

 ## Support